aptech/docs/docs/CR-rndKMi.rst

 Purpose
 ----------------

-Returns a matrix of random integers, 0 ≤ y < 232, and the
+Returns a matrix of random integers, :math:`0 ≤ y < 2_32`, and the state of the random number generator.

-state of the random number generator.
+..
+DANGER:: fix equations

 Format
 ----------------